etb24/barPath/README.md

 - Created REST API using FastAPI for video handling and processing
 - Built a mobile interface in React Native with TypeScript
-- Handled upload progress, authentication state, and result display
+- Handled upload progress, authentication state and result display

 ### Cloud and Deployment